margual56/Raycasting/README.md

 ```

 ## How to import into eclipse
 Download processing from the [Processing page](https://processing.org/download/) and go into the folder where you extracted it.
-Then, "ore > library > core.jar".
+Then, "core > library > core.jar".
 You will need to add the core.jar into the external libraries of the project.
 After that, everything will work.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)